shopware/docs/products/extensions/b2b-components/employee-management/README.md

 ## Basic idea

 Employee management, as one of the B2B components, is a feature that allows you to manage employees and their permissions as an extension to Shopware's account and customer management, but set into a company context.
-This means that employees are associated with a **company customer** and will act on behalf of that company, e.g., placing orders.
-Accordingly, employees can make use of addresses that have been defined by administrators of their company.
+This means that employees are associated with a **business partner** and will act on behalf of that business partner, e.g., placing orders.
+Accordingly, employees can make use of addresses that have been defined by administrators of their business partners.

-The **company customer** has the benefit of injecting company managed data into core processes without having to develop new employee processes from scratch or maintain multiple versions of these processes.
+The **business partner** has the benefit of injecting company managed data into core processes without having to develop new employee processes from scratch or maintain multiple versions of these processes.

-## Company customer
+## Business partner

-The company customer is a regular storefront customer but with a few additional properties.
-A customer's ID is used to associate employees with a company.
+The business partner is a regular storefront customer but with a few additional properties.
+A customer's ID is used to associate employees with a business partner.
 Therefore, it is really easy to rely on Shopware's typical order relevant data like addresses.
 This allows us to keep using most core implementations, while only extending a few B2B related features, e.g., to reference an employee's actions.

 ## Role management